pinkkila/stories/guide/cicd-guide.md

 # Deployment on AWS ECS (Fargate) with GitHub Actions CI/CD

-This guide walks through building a **CI/CD pipeline** for a containerized application using **GitHub Actions** and deploying it to **AWS Elastic Container Service (ECS)** with **Fargate**.
+This document walks through building a **CI/CD pipeline** for a containerized application using **GitHub Actions** and deploying it to **AWS Elastic Container Service (ECS)** with **Fargate**.
 The setup demonstrates how to automate building, containerizing, and deploying your application using AWS and GitHub workflows.
-Example project uses Spring Boot and part of the guide is Spring Boot specific.
+Example project uses Spring Boot and part of the document is Spring Boot specific.

-In addition to the deployment pipeline, the guide includes integration with **Amazon RDS** for database hosting and **AWS Secrets Manager** for credential management, including automatic secret rotation using **AWS Lambda**.
+In addition to the deployment pipeline, the document includes integration with **Amazon RDS** for database hosting and **AWS Secrets Manager** for credential management, including automatic secret rotation using **AWS Lambda**.
 The pipeline uses **GitHub’s OpenID Connect (OIDC) provider** to enable authentication between GitHub Actions and AWS.

-The main reference for this guide is **IAAS Academy’s** YouTube video *[“Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)”](https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s)*.

 ⚠️ Disclaimer: I’m a student, not an AWS professional.
-This guide is based on my own learning and experimentation.
+This document is based on my own learning and experimentation.

+## References and resources

+The main reference for this document is **IAAS Academy’s** YouTube video *[“Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)”](https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s)*.

-## Diagram
+## Diagram (better name)

 ![img_4.png](img_4.png)

 Diagram references:<br>
-    - IAAS Academy, “Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)”: https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s <br>
+    - IAAS Academy: Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project): https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s <br>
     - AWS documentation: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/networking-connecting-vpc.html